New England Synod Pastor’s Latest Book Offers

 Healthy Congregations: Could your congregation use a wellness check?
 Attend this 8-hour workshop and learn ways to minimize or prevent destructive conflict, manage negative reactivity, and help your church stay focused on its true mission and purpose.
 Attend this 8-hour event online via Zoom on Oct.
 30, Nov.
 13, or Dec.
 8, 2020.
 Register as a group, using this HC Discount Coupon, and save up to $50 per person.

 Leadership and Anxiety in the Church: Participants will look at the challenges presented by the rising levels of anxiety experienced in churches today, as well as the role that self-differentiated leadership plays in calming such anxiety.
 Works of fine art are integrated at various points to facilitate theological reflection.
-Attend this 7-hour event online via Zoom on Sep.
-24 or Dec.
+Attend this 7-hour event online via Zoom on Dec.
 3, 2020.
-Register as a group, using this LAC Discount Coupon, and save up to $50 per person.